-- 1. Under the Reference Objects node, right-click on Business Elements and select New Business Element. - 2.
-While the Business Element you just created is still in edit mode, name this Business Element "Shipping Address". - 3.
+- 1. Under the Reference Objects node, right-click on Business Elements and select New Business Element. - While the Business Element you just created is still in edit mode, name this Business Element "Shipping Address." - 3.
 Double-click this element to open its Property View.
 On the General tab, we will leave all the properties as is.
-Notice under the Enforcement options that the Name, Description, Notes, and Domain/data type properties are selected and will override the properties of the Business Attribute properties of the Business Attribute it is bound to.
+Notice under the Enforcement options that the Name, Description, Notes, and Domain/data type properties are selected and will override the properties of the Business Attribute it is bound to.